python-fuse/python-fuse/README.md

 <h3 align="center">A passionate developer from Nigeria 🇳🇬</h3>
 <p align="center">I'm a passionate full-stack developer with expertise in Python, Django, Web Development, React, Dart, Flutter, Tailwind CSS, and Firebase. <br>I love building robust and scalable applications that solve real-world problems.</p>

+- 🌱 I’m currently learning <a href='https://nextjs.org'>NextJS</a>

-- 🔭 I'm currently working on a school social media app <a href='http://github.com/python-fuse/studenthubreact'>Student Hub</a>
+- 🔭 I'm currently working on a Project Managent App with NextJS <a href='http://github.com/python-fuse/studenthubreact'>Project Master</a>

 - 👨‍💻 All of my projects are available <a href='http://github.com/python-fuse'>here</a>